pypeaday/olivet-davinci-resolve-automation/SCHEDULE.md

 ## September 11, 2022

-- Our God Is Alive & Before The Throne Of God Above
+- ~~Our God Is Alive & Before The Throne Of God Above~~
+- Build My Life & Before The Throne of God Above
 - Goodness Of God
-- Hymn Of Heaven
+- ~~Hymn Of Heaven~~
+- Turn Your Eyes Upon Jesus